8 important life lessons I learned at Loyola

 My decision to study abroad was one that I struggled with.
 I knew I wanted to go to Australia the moment I learned about the program, but I was extremely nervous about leaving the life I’d created at Loyola behind for a semester.
 Eight semesters is all we have on the Evergreen campus, and they are precious.
-But living and learning in Australia would be a once-in-a-lifetime opportunity.
+But studying abroad in Australia would be a once-in-a-lifetime opportunity.

-After I applied and was accepted, I still was not sure whether I had the confidence to travel to the other side of the world.
+After I applied and was accepted, I still was not sure whether I had the confidence to travel to and live and learn on the other side of the world.
 I went back and forth right up until the last deadline.

 As it turns out, Australia was one of my most incredible life experiences.
 I left with a group of people I barely knew, and these same people became some of my best friends by the time we returned to Baltimore.
 I encourage anyone who has the chance to study abroad to seize the opportunity.
 You will get to fully immerse yourself in a place so different from what you are used to.
 Those five months will change you as a person.
 What’s more, once I knew I was able to do something like this, it made me feel like I could truly tackle anything in my life, if I just approach it with an open mind and an open heart.

 Don’t be afraid of public speaking